venezik/ios_capstone/README.md

 *  User can view the calories of different foods.

-*  User can put a checkmark for a workout
+*  User can add a workout session
 *  Users can control the slider for the length of the workout & muscle group that they worked on

 *  Survey at the end of the check-marking for a workout to see how they feel about their experience and what they can do better.